ChrisMazzei/Chat-App/README.md

 Creating a Chat App

 Note: Instructions assume you are using AWS Cloud9.
-      Cloning repo refers to the origin projects repo in a private repo.
+      Cloning repo refers to the original projects repo, which is in a private repo.
 Access may be available upon request.

 # Setup the Translator
 1. Start off small by running the command `pip install translate`